Atharvagaur/Python_Vending_Machine/README.md

-# Python_Vending_Machine
+# Python
- This is a simulation of a real life vending machine.
+ This is a simulation of a real life use cases.